 The Fungarium holds an estimated 375,000 specimens from the UK, which are designated as the British National Collection of fungi.
 Collections from other parts of the world focus especially on historically significant collectors from the nineteenth century.
 Reflecting the research interests of Kew mycologists over the years, the Fungarium contains particularly important collections of dried mushrooms and toadstools, and the IMI samples are especially significant for tropical plant pathogens.

 All of the label information has been databased for incoming specimens since 1997, and basic data are available for the entire IMI collection.
-Label data for around half of the combined collections can now be searched online.
+Label data for around 40% of the combined collections can now be searched online.

 Kew’s Fungarium is a highly significant cultural resource in itself, but it is much more than a museum exhibit.
 It has five main scientific purposes: